 He has received grant funding from the Alzheimer's Disease Centers Program of the National Institutes of Aging, the Alzheimer's Association, the State of Missouri's Alzheimer's Disease & Related Disorders Research Program, the National Center on Senior Transportation (a division of Easter Seals funded by the US Department of Transportation), and the National Highway Traffic Safety Administration.
 His work has been published in various journals, including the Journal of the American Geriatrics Society; OMEGA: Journal of Death & Dying, Death Studies, The Gerontologist, The American Family Physician, Social Work in Health Care, Journal of Gerontological Social Work, Accident Prevention & Analysis, Educational Gerontology: An International Journal, and Alzheimer's Disease & Associated Disorders.

 From 1999-2007, Dr. Meuser was a research track faculty member in the Department of Neurology at Washington University School of Medicine in St. Louis.
 He was promoted to Associate Professor there in 2006.
-He served as a research co-investigator and Director of Education and Rural Outreach for the Washington University Knight Alzheimer's Disease Research Center (K-ADRC), one of 29 centers in the United States funded through the Alzheimer's Disease Centers Program, National Institute on Aging.
+He served as a research co-investigator (Core Leader) and Director of Education and Rural Outreach for the Washington University Knight Alzheimer's Disease Research Center (K-ADRC), one of 29 centers in the United States funded through the Alzheimer's Disease Centers Program, National Institute on Aging.
 His work at the ADRC involved developing, coordinating and otherwise presenting educational programs on cognitive aging and dementia for student, professional and community audiences.
 Dr. Meuser was a Clinical instructor in the Department of Psychiatry at Saint Louis University School of Medicine from 1998-1999.